 In other to give room for more participants since it’s a cross sectional and prevalence study, the researcher increases the sample size 350while information was retrieved from 346 respondents by the interviewer

-Sampling Procedure
+Sampling technique

 Simple random sampling technique and systematic sampling procedure were adopted in the selection of wards, communities and respondent.
 A total of eleven (11) wards existed in the study area, six (6) randomly selected.
 One (1) rural community was selected from each of the ward for the study making a total of six (6) rural communities in the study area.
 Sixty (60) respondents were sampled from each of the community for the study.
 Older persons (60-90years) resident in the area for not less than six months who are willing to participate in the study was recruited while older persons who are unwilling to be part of the study, those who are severally ill or on wheelchairs at the time of the study was excluded